-I am not what you would call a touchy-feely kind of gal so when complete strangers enter my bubble and randomly grab me it irks me.
+I am not what you would call a touchy-feely kind of gal, so when complete strangers enter my bubble and randomly grab me it irks me.
 Perhaps I missed the memo saying it's okay to touch strangers so long as they are tattooed.
 This happened to me not so long ago when I was shopping with my eldest daughter in a mall and I found the whole experience super uncomfortable and annoying.
 Here I am trying to teach my daughters that no one has the right to touch their body unless they say so and this wackadoo grabs me and wants to talk about my tattoos.
 If I had followed the advice I give my girls I would have kicked this butthead in his privates and given him a poke in the eye for good measure.
-My advice to future tattoo admirers - HANDS OFF!
+My advice to future tattoo admirers: HANDS OFF!

 Prison and Drug Assumptions

 It shocks me that I still deal with some pretty ridiculous preconceived notions about being tattooed.
 I used to think it was a generational thing; for example one of my husband's much older business associates asked me if my tattoos were from a previous life, inferring that I had been to prison.
 I laughed it off because he was in his 60's and any tattooed women from his generation were either inmates or circus performers.
-However, I was more surprised when a new acquaintance who was slightly younger then me asked if the butterfly tattoos on my forearm were to cover up track marks.
+However, I was more surprised when a new acquaintance who was slightly younger than me asked if the butterfly tattoos on my forearm were to cover up track marks.
 So to clear the air, once and for all I am neither a junky or a criminal, just a quirky tattooed lady who likes to march to the beat of her own drum.

-Silly Questions get a Silly Answer
+Silly Questions Get a Silly Answer

 Not a week goes by where I don't get asked one of these questions.
 I wish I could say I take the high road and answer politely, but that would be no fun.

-1. Did they hurt?
+- Did they hurt?
 No, not at all.
 It feels like being kissed by hundreds of tiny wood nymphs.
 Needle, pushing ink into your skin!
 What do you think?

-2. Do you think I should get one?
+- Do you think I should get one?
 Sure, I just met you, but I feel acquainted enough to tell you whether you should or shouldn’t have something permanently etched on your body.

-3. What do you think I should get?
+- What do you think I should get?
 Again, I just met you in this grocery store lineup, but perhaps a Tasmanian devil wearing a neon pink thong would be appropriate.

-5. How much did that thing cost?
+- How much did that thing cost?
 One million dollars!
 I really don’t know why this question riles me up so much, but it does.
 Again it feels overly personal for complete strangers to ask about financial details.
 If they keep pressing for details I usually say I forget then feign narcolepsy.

 Words of Advice